Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Methods

 The specific bispectra are obtained from

 where $\alpha,\beta$ and $\gamma$ denote the tracer, the superscript number indicates that one of the three kernels is evaluated at second order and $P_{\rm L}$ is the linear power spectrum.
-This tensor bispectrum can be converted into e.g. $B_{\delta \delta E}$ using \autoref{eq:bispecprojection}, and the kernel functions will contain the contributions of the different operators; we refer to Appendix A of \citet{bakx2025} for their exact definitions.
-Furthermore, the EFT contains contributions from stochastic operators.
-However, these do not contribute in configuration space, and therefore we ignore them in our analysis.
+This tensor bispectrum can be converted into e.g. $B_{\delta \delta E}$ using Eq. \ref{eq:bispecprojection}, and the kernel functions will contain the contributions of the different operators; we refer to Appendix A of \citet{bakx2025} for their exact definitions.

 At this stage, it is useful to compare the EFT and TATT models.
 The TATT model \citep{blazek2019}, short for Tidal Alignment and Tidal Torquing model, is in principle built from the same set of operators as the EFT.
 In practice, however, TATT implementations typically omit the velocity–shear operator ($b_t$) (see e.g. \citealt{samuroff2021,des2022, 2025fabian}), although we note that \citet{schmitz2018} included this term in their bispectrum analysis.
 Furthermore, for the power spectrum, the TATT model substitutes the fully non linear power spectrum in for the leading order term.
 To assess the importance of the velocity–shear contribution, we consider a version of the EFT in which this operator is explicitly set to zero.
 We refer to this model as EFT - no VS.